-HR and acquisitions: what role should HR be playing?
+HR and acquisitions: what role should HR be playing?by

 Mergers and acquisitions involve a great deal of number-crunching and risk assessment.
 However, the importance of communication and company culture should not be underestimated.
 James Grinnell, group people director at Currie & Brown, discusses the responsibilities and challenges faced by HR staff during an acquisition.

 It may be an old saying, but it remains as true as ever: the most important asset belonging to any business is its people.
 Indeed, in this post-industrial age, human capital has never been more valuable.

 You would think, then, that factoring it into virtually every aspect of a company’s growth would be more or less automatic.
 Yet when it comes to mergers and acquisitions (M&As), the human resource element is often overlooked.